EmptyCode0x86/ScreenLockBuilder-v2.0/README.md

 An optional auto-close feature allows the lock screen to automatically release at a specific date and time — giving you full control over when and how the lock behaves.

-This project has a long history — the first version of Screen Lock Builder was released back in 2015, and version 2.0 brings a modernized and improved experience.
+This is a very old project — I originally built the first version back in 2015.
+I’ve decided to revive it and completely modernize it.